m-ox/SpeedJump/README.md

 Due to how the extension searches generally for all video elements on the DOM, it reportedly works for many other applications.

-I consider the occasional video ad being accesible and able to be sped up to unrecognizable amounts to be a feature, not a bug.
+I consider the occasional video ad being accesible and able to be sped up to unrecognizable amounts to be an unintended a feature, not a bug.

 ~~ Hot Key Guide ~~